StevenAraki/StevenAraki.github.io/_pages/about.md

     <p>Greetings!
 I am a recent graduate of <a href="https://www.stmartin.edu/" target="_blank">Saint Martin's University</a> with a bachelor's
     in mechanical engineering.
 During my studies, I concentrated on Intelligent, Dynamic Systems and Analysis.</p>

-    <p>My journey in Mechanical Engineering began when my father worked for TRW Inc on the aerospace side and helped build satellites with them before they were bought out by Northrop Grumman.
-Since then, I have had a passion to work in the same field as my father.</p>
+    <p>My journey into mechanical engineering was inspired early on by my father, who worked on satellites at TRW Inc. before it became part of Northrop Grumman.
+That exposure to aerospace technology sparked a lifelong passion to contribute to space exploration—one that continues to shape my career today.</p>

-    <p>I firmly believe in the power of hard work, such as innovation, creativity, or integrity, and I aim to apply these principles in everything I do.
-My approach to Mechanical Engineering is characterized by that same passion to further our exploration of space.</p>
+    <p>Currently, I serve as a Lead Test Technician at Blue Origin, where I support the testing and validation of safety chambers and related systems.
+In this role, I lead efforts that ensure the integrity and performance of critical components for spaceflight, contributing directly to the future of aerospace innovation.</p>

-    <p>As a constant learner, I thrive on staying up to date with the latest trends, technologies, and best practices.
-I am a strong advocate for research and development for space exploration, and I endeavor to use my skills to make a positive impact in the aerospace community.</p>
+    <p>I believe in the power of hard work, integrity, and curiosity to drive progress.
+My engineering approach is rooted in a hands-on mindset, constant learning, and a deep respect for precision and safety—especially in the high-stakes world of aerospace.</p>

-    <p>Also, in my free time I love the outdoors, especially in Washington state.
-I love fishing/crabbing/clamming around here since I grew up learning how to fish from my father and mother.
-These activities not only provide balance but also serve as a source of inspiration and creativity.</p>
+    <p>Beyond work, I’m an avid outdoorsman based in Washington State.
+Whether I’m fishing, crabbing, or clamming, I find inspiration in the natural world and the traditions passed down by my parents.
+These experiences keep me grounded and fuel my creativity.</p>

     <p>Thank you for visiting my professional portfolio.
-If you have any inquiries or potential collaborations in mind, please don't hesitate to reach out.
-I look forward to connecting and exploring the opportunities to work together.</p>
+If you're interested in collaboration or would like to connect, feel free to reach out—I’m always open to new ideas and opportunities.</p>

 </body>
 </html>